nail-e/futa/README.md

 📦 Features
 🤖 Uses more compute power than the Apollo missions to run git status

-🎭 Responds with overconfident energy, even when it’s dead wrong
+🎭 Responds with overconfident energy like your Tech Bro friend, even when it’s dead wrong

-💫 Random Easter eggs because why not

 🧵 Outputs at least 3 paragraphs of explanation before running a 1-line command